syp-karn/HTB/Machine Writeups/Planning.md

 ```

 This box is still active on HackTheBox.
-Once retired, this article will be published for public access as per HackTheBox's policy on publishing content from their platform
+Once retired, this writeup will be published for public access as per HackTheBox's policy on publishing content from their platform